 A Place at the Center is the Center’s award-winning social respite program for older adults experiencing memory loss as a result of stroke, Alzheimer’s or related disorders.
 The program provides activities and socialization for enrolled participants and a break from care for their family caregivers.
 The program is supervised and led by a professional with the assistance of trained volunteers, in a secure and friendly setting.
-A Place at the Center meets on Wednesday afternoons, noon-3:30 pm in the Center library.
-To find out more or to obtain an enrollment application, call 503-653-8100.
+A Place at the Center meets on Wednesday afternoons, 11:00 a.m. to 3:00 p.m. in the Center library.
+To find out more or to obtain an enrollment application, contact Diana Cone at (503) 794-8038.

 Caregiver’s Support Group

 This group is designed for individuals caring for a spouse, parent, friend or sibling.
 It provides participants an opportunity to share ideas and meet with others who are experiencing similar challenges.
 Occasional guest speakers.
+This group meets the second and fourth Wednesday of each month from 1-2:30 p.m.
 Call for more information.

 Staff connects people with services available at the Center and referrals to local community resources.
 We are skilled in responding to a wide variety of questions and concerns.

-The Center offers a yearly Tax-Aide service starting in February through April 15.
+The Milwaukie Community Center offers a yearly Tax-Aide service starting in February through April 15.
 Volunteers are trained by the IRS and State Department of Revenue to prepare state and Federal tax returns for older adults and low income and disabled persons.
 The tax preparers are able to e-file your return for quicker response.
-Donations in support of this service can be made to the Friends of the Milwaukie Community Center.
+Donations in support of this service can be made to the Milwaukie Community Center Foundation.
 Appointments are available a couple days a week and fill quickly.
 Call the receptionist starting the day after Martin Luther King Jr. Day, to schedule an appointment.

 Health insurance questions are referred to the SHIBA (senior health insurance benefits assistance) Program.
 This is an important resource for seniors who are enrolling in Medicare for the first time or are interested in changing their Medicare plan.
 Trained SHIBA volunteers provide educational information to compare and contrast the different points in each plan thereby assisting the senior to make an informed choice.
-Call the Clackamas County Aging and Disability Resource line for additional information at 503-650-5622.
+Call the SHIBA helpline for additional information at 503-655-8269, option 4.

 Healthy Aging Workshops